November 15, 2020

 Comfrey Oil (Product Page Link)

 Traditionally used for joint pain, wound healing, and deep bruising, especially bruises to the bone.
 Do not use on puncture wounds.
 Do not use on wounds before disinfecting them.
-Best combined with Tea Tree Oil and Calendula Oil for open wounds.
+Best combined with Tea Tree Oil and Calendula Oil.

 Mullein Garlic Oil (Product Page Link)

-Traditionally used to reduce pain and speed recovery from minor ear infection.
+Traditionally used to reduce pain associated with a diagnosed minor ear infection.
 Warm oil gently and apply drop-wise into ear canal or massage into the base of the ear.

 St. John’s Wort Oil (Product Page Link)

-Traditionally used for nerve pain, injuries to nerve rich areas, burns, and wound healing.
-As for nerve rich areas – think crushed fingers and toes, blows to the hands and feet, bruised tailbone, etc. It can also be used on the area surrounding an incision to help reduce pain.
+Traditionally used for injuries to nerve rich areas, burns, and speeding healing of minor wounds.
+As for nerve rich areas – think crushed fingers and toes, blows to the hands and feet, bruised tailbone, etc.